IHU-Art-Portal/theatrical-plays-api-v2/README.md

 -------
 ## Api Response

-Every server response is wrapped within the `TheatricalResponse` container object.
+Every server response is wrapped within the `ApiResponse` container object.
 This object comprises four possible fields: `data`, `success`, `message`, and the `errorCode`.

 The `data` field contains the requested data.\